molnarmark/nimism.co/README.md

 ## Nimism ##

-Nimism is a Nim package search tool heavily inspired by [npms](https://github.com/npms-io).
+Nimism is a lightweight, extremely simple Nim package search tool heavily inspired by [npms](https://github.com/npms-io).
 <br>
 Keep in mind that it is really **beta**.
 A lot, and I mean a lot of refactoring is gonna happen when the site is expanded further.